nyumaya/libnyumaya_esp32/README.md

 our other [repository](https://github.com/nyumaya/nyumaya_audio_recognition)
 However to make them loadable without a file system they are converted using xxd. xxd -i model.premium > model.cc

+# VAD:

+Voice activity detection is supported for commercial customers.
+VAD is here defined as follows: Activity shoud be detected if Speech is present in the last 1.2 seconds of audio.
+Music/Singing/Breathing/Coughing should not count as speech.
+The output is RAW probabilities and should be filtered in an appropiate way.